 MHS in Communication Science and Disorders with Emphasis in Speech-Language Pathology

 The Master of Health Science (MHS) degree program prepares students for professional practice in speech-language pathology.
 Students in this program receive a strong academic and clinical background in current theory and application in the field of communication disorders from faculty who are committed to excellence in teaching and who are involved in clinical and basic research.
 Candidates for the MHS degree must complete a minimum of 48 credit hours of graduate coursework plus at least 375 hours of clinical practicum that is supervised by certified clinical faculty.
 In addition to the MU Speech and Hearing Clinic, the city of Columbia and surrounding communities in mid-Missouri provide for a wide range of clinical practicum opportunities as well as a diverse client population.
-Students who wish to may also pursue clinical practicum experiences in other geographical locations during their final semester in the program.
-A thesis option is also available for students interested in research and/or further study toward the Doctor of Philosophy degree.
+Students who wish to also may pursue clinical practicum experiences in other geographical locations during their final semester in the program.
+A thesis option also is available for students interested in research and/or further study toward the Doctor of Philosophy degree.

 MHS graduates are required to meet all academic and clinical requirements for the Certificate of Clinical Competence (CCC) awarded by the American Speech-Language Hearing Association (ASHA).
-A passing score of 600 on the PRAXIS II Speech-Language Pathology examination is required for graduation from the MHS program in CSD.
-In addition to serving as the comprehensive examination for masters candidates in CSD, the PRAXIS II is also required for the Certificate of Clinical Competence, for Missouri professional licensure, and for Missouri school certification as a speech language specialist.
-For over 20 years, 100% of all graduates from MU's CSD program have passed this national exam and our mean and median scores are significantly higher than the national averages.
+A passing score of 162 on the PRAXIS II Speech-Language Pathology examination is required for graduation from the MHS program in CSD.
+In addition to serving as the comprehensive examination for masters candidates in CSD, the PRAXIS II also is required for the Certificate of Clinical Competence, for Missouri professional licensure, and for Missouri school certification as a speech language specialist.
+For well over 20 years, 100% of all graduates from MU's CSD program have passed this national exam and our mean and median scores are significantly higher than the national averages.
 In addition, graduates of the program have enjoyed excellent job opportunities upon graduation, with many having more than one job offer before finishing their masters program.